davekinkead/thesis/chapters/04/Digital Thought Experiments.md

 Why, benefits ...

-# Digital Thought Experiments

-Building computer simulations with Literate Programming allows us to create digital thought experiments
+Building computer simulations with Literate Programming allows us to create digital thought experiments.

+  - removes several limitations of thought experiments

+  - corrects some concerns about computer simulations

+# Simulation as Argument

+We also get something more...

+  - functions as premises
+  - functional composition as inference/logic??